-Demand for land, for food, for energy, for timber products and for growth is putting ever-increasing pressure on our forests and the people that depends on them.
+Demand for land, food, energy and timber products is putting ever-increasing pressure on our forests and the people that depend on them.
 Even with increased recycling, reuse and efficiency, the amount of wood we take from forests and plantations each year may need to triple by 2050 if the current trend continues.

 The resources and services forests provide are invaluable – and undervalued.
 More than ever, we need innovative solutions and action to ensure that forests continue to provide critical ecosystem services while meeting the growing demands of humanity.